tldr-pages/tldr/pages/common/delta.md

 `delta --line-numbers {{path/to/old_file_or_directory}} {{path/to/new_file_or_directory}}`

-- Compare files or directories, showing the difference side by side:
+- Compare files or directories, showing the differences side by side:

 `delta --side-by-side {{path/to/old_file_or_directory}} {{path/to/new_file_or_directory}}`

-- Compare files or directories, ignoring any settings from git config:
+- Compare files or directories, ignoring any git configuration settings:

 `delta --no-gitconfig {{path/to/old_file_or_directory}} {{path/to/new_file_or_directory}}`